48 Hours in Chicago: How to Spend a Weekend in the Windy City

 The Riverwalk

-Back on land, walk the pedestrian Riverwalk, a paved, 1.25 mile stretch.
+Back on land, walk the pedestrian Riverwalk, a paved, 1.25-mile-long stretch.
 This area was expanded in 2015 and is now home to dozens of restaurants, cocktail and wine bars, brewhouses and even a floating garden.

 We walked a short section of it but were in a hurry to get to our river cruise, so we unfortunately didn’t have time to stop at all the lovely bars that were full of people enjoying the sunshine.